 We all know that plans can get disrupted by circumstances outside our control, but you need a place to start.
 Make a plan, and work that plan.
-At this point I’d assume that 2022 could look a lot like 2021, then, just like in 2021, adjust as necessary as time goes on.
+It’s usually save to begin by assuming that 2023 could look a lot like 2022, then, just like in 2022, adjust as necessary over time.

 You should be planning your advertising now for spring work (April, May, June).